-- i) School assessment, as for all other BSSS accredited courses, which means students will receive a grade and score from A to E, at the completion of the semester. - ii) Competency-based assessment, which is the process of collecting evidence and making judgments about whether the student has the knowledge and skill to meet the performance criteria required in the workplace.
+- I. School assessment, as for all other BSSS accredited courses, which means students will receive a grade and score from A to E, at the completion of the semester. - II.
+Competency-based assessment, which is the process of collecting evidence and making judgments about whether the student has the knowledge and skill to meet the performance criteria required in the workplace.
 Provided the student has successfully completed the requirements for the qualification, they will receive the relevant Certificate recorded along with their Senior Secondary Certificate.
 The requirements will vary for each vocational subject.
 If students have not obtained competency in all units they will receive a Statement of Attainment, which records successful units of competencies or learning outcomes.
 Statements of Attainment are recognised if students continue with these competency areas outside of Merici College.
-A written test will assess some if not most competencies for a particular unit, but some may have to be assessed by observation and through workplace learning carried out during vocational placements.
-Therefore, in some vocational subjects, students will be required to undertake an industry work-placement.
+A written test, portfolios and observations will assess competencies for a particular unit, but some may have to be assessed by observation through workplace learning carried out during vocational placements.